Quickstart

 DBMS-specific settings

-In addition to the general settings, you can specify DBMS-specific settings under the postgresql, arangodb, or neo4j entry.
+In addition to the general settings, you can specify settings specific to each DBMS (database management system) in the configuration file under the postgresql, arangodb, rdf, or neo4j entry.
 For instance, you can specify the database name, the host, the port, and the credentials for your database.
 You can also set delimiters for the entities and arrays in your import files.
 For a list of all settings, please refer to the Configuration section.

 neo4j: